Are you looking for a good way to store and organise your small quilting template? How about a flex-frame vinyl pouch?

 As this post is starting to get a little on the long side, if you’d like to make these pouches in other sizes, I have a handy little reference sheet that tells you how to adapt the pattern pieces to suit.

-You can get the Flex Frame Download here, and you will also be signed up for my newsletter.
+You can get the Flex Frame Download here:

 So there you have it, an easy way to keep your templates stored but still visually accessible.
 I hope some of you can make use of it.